pranav-ap/blog/content/posts/gradient-descent.md

 	<figcaption>Gradient Descent</figcaption>
 </figure>

-Gradient descent is an optimization algorithm used to find the parameters of a function $f$ that lead to a local minima.
+Gradient descent is an optimization algorithm used to find the parameters of a function $f$ that lead to a minima.
 It is used when the parameters cannot be calculated [analytically](https://math.stackexchange.com/questions/567014/what-does-it-mean-to-solve-a-math-problem-analytically).

 Consider a function with two parameters $f(x, y)$.
 Our goal is to reach the local minima starting from a randomly chosen initial point $(x_0, y_0)$.